thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`isPlayerSlowingDown(player : playerObject) : void`**: Checks if the player in the danger zone is slowing down or not.
 The division of sequential speeds is less than or equal than damping means player is slowing down and player is eliminated.
 (3.3)

-**`isProfane(string : string) : bool`**: Checks if any content in messages of players is profane.
-If true, the player is warned about bad word usage, three times warning means ban and therefore blacklist.
+**`isProfane(player : playerObject) : void`**: Checks if any content in name of players is profane.
+If true, player will be banned and therefore, blacklisted.

 **`isTrashGK(player : playerObject) : bool`**: Checks if the player is scored at an amount of goals greater than or equal to a certain number.
 If true, player is kicked and penalized for a certain time (default: 5 minutes).